Best September Destinations for Fall Foliage, Camping, and Scenery!

 As for what else to do in Telluride besides stare at these gorgeous trees – this trip would be a more slow-paced and relaxing one, visiting the town and potentially taking the gondola up to ‘Mountain Village’, the upscale shiny side of Telluride.

 For the more adventurous – doing a via ferrata hiking trip is definitely on our bucket list.

 Via Ferrata means ‘climbing path’ and it’s not part of the usual hiking we do.
-Usually you’re on metal pathways through the mountains.
-It gets awesome reviews and I cant wait to try it ourselves on the Iron Road!
+Usually, you’re on metal pathways through the mountains.
+It gets awesome reviews and we can’t wait to try it ourselves on the Iron Road!
 For more info see here from San Juan Mountain Guides.
 They have adventures for all skill levels and comfort!

 Fall Weather in Telluride

 Fall in Telluride is perfect.
 In the high 60’s you can bundle up in your favorite cozy sweaters during the day and around the fire at night with temps in the 30s.

 As far as September USA destinations go, Telluride is absolutely gorgeous at that time of year!
 You’ll want to have a cabin-like feel and a hot tub for after all of the day’s activities.

 One of the prettiest and most under-rated areas of the US is the far north East Coast.
 The Finger Lakes Region is basically the smaller cousin to the Great Lakes and they’re not far away either.
 If you look below Lake Ontario, the Finger Lakes actually look like fingers!